Analyse des états financiers : les clés pour un achat réussi

 Benchmarking

-Comparing a company's financial performance to its competitors helps identify whether it is doing better or worse than its peers.
-For example, if the company has a net margin of 15% while its competitors are at 10%, it is more profitable.
+Comparing a company's financial performance to that of its competitors helps identify whether it is performing better or worse than its peers.
+For example, if the company has a net margin of 15% while its competitors have a 10% margin, it is more profitable.

 Identifying trends

-If the company's revenue is growing steadily by 5% each year, that's a good sign of stable growth.
-On the other hand, costs growing at a faster rate than revenues could signal efficiency problems.
+If the company's revenue is steadily increasing by 5% each year, this is a good sign of stable growth.
+On the other hand, costs growing at a faster rate than revenue could signal efficiency issues.

 Audit and verification methods